-Goal.
-The goal of this work is to generate maps in domain B from the input satellite images from domain A, by learning the reasonable mapping between two images, a and b, given unpaired instances $A = \{a \in A\}, B = \{b \in B\}.$ The problem can also be understood as translating images from domain $A \subset \mathbb{R}^{H \times W \times C}$, to target domain $B \subset \mathbb{R}^{H \times W \times C}$, where H is height, W is width, and C is the number of channels of given satellite images respectively.
+3.1.1 Goal.
+The goal of this work is to generate maps in domain B from the input satellite images from domain A, by learning the reasonable mapping between two images, a and b, given unpaired instances $A = \{a \in A\}, B = \{b \in B\}.$ The problem can also be understood as translating images from domain $A \subset \mathbb{R}^{H \times W \times C}$ , to target domain $B \subset \mathbb{R}^{H \times W \times C}$ , where H is height, W is width, and C is the number of channels of given satellite images respectively.
 In our translation challenge, the focus is on rendering roads in map images with distinct coloration, differentiating them from other features, such as greenery subjects (vegetation), which is represented in green and can be seen in Figure 1.
 We aim to simplify complex urban areas present in satellite images, retaining only essential details to aid navigation.
 This selective detailing ensures that important navigational elements are emphasized, while extraneous information is minimized, resulting in a clear and user-friendly map output.
-CycleGANs implement a cyclic approach to achieve the final goal by first translating $a \in A$ to $b \in B$ and then back to a and vice versa by using two different generators and two corresponding discriminators to discriminate map images generated by the given generators.
-This methodology and its variations have been explored and demonstrated in the works of Hsieh et al. [18], Ganguli et al. [11], and Song et al. [28].
+CycleGANs perform a cyclic approach to achieve the final goal by first translating $a \in A$ to $b \in B$ and then back to a and vice versa by using two different generators and two corresponding discriminators to discriminate map images generated by given generators [18], [11], and [27].
 This cyclic procedure of generating images, in general, is very time consuming and restrictive because the process considers the relation between the input domain and the target domain is a bijection [13].
-To address this, we adopt an alternative method, i.e., Contrastive Learning in conditional GAN, as presented by Park et al. [25], by learning translation in one direction using only one generator and one discriminator.
+To address this, we adopt an alternative method, i.e., Contrastive Learning in conditional GAN, as presented in [25], by learning translation in one direction using only one generator and one discriminator.